mykeln/teslaprep/model_3_checklist.md

-*Feel free to print this out and bring it, along with a pen*
+*Feel free to print this out and bring it, along with a pen.
+Don't feel like you need to rush through the inspection.
+The delivery team at Tesla will certainly seem like they want to move quickly, but you don't need to leave the lot until you're 100% satisfied.
+Take your time."

 ## SECTION A - Verify pre-delivery vehicle records
 - [ ] 1.
 Check for the correct full name and address on your paperwork.
 - [ ] 2.
 Confirm the vehicle's VIN matches your paperwork.